Your flight was canceled by the technology outage. What do you do next?

 United and some other airlines issued waivers to let customers change travel plans.
 The overnight outage was blamed on a software update that cybersecurity firm CrowdStrike sent to Microsoft computers of its corporate customers, including many airlines.

-By midday on the East Coast, more than 2,200 U.S. flights had been canceled and more than 6,000 others delayed, according to tracking platform FlightAware.
-Worldwide, more than 3,500 flights were canceled.
-Those numbers were certain to rise throughout the day.
+By midafternoon on the East Coast, about 2,500 U.S. flights had been canceled and more than 7,600 others delayed, according to tracking platform FlightAware.
+Worldwide, about 4,000 flights were canceled.
+The numbers were certain to rise throughout the day.

 CrowdStrike said it identified the problem and was fixing it, but that didn’t translate into clear skies Friday.
 Hundreds of thousands of travelers were stranded.